riosjg/QU-technical-challenge/README.md

 # Joke App

-A React application that displays jokes with filtering, sorting, and pagination capabilities.
+A React application that displays jokes with filtering, sorting, and infinite scroll capabilities.

 ## Features

 - Fetch and display jokes from the Joke API
-- Search/filter jokes by text
 - Sort jokes in ascending or descending order
-- Pagination support
+- Filter by category
 - Debounced search input
 - Responsive Material-UI design
 - React Query for data fetching and caching